10 Teas That Calm Stress and Anxiety

 7. Lemon Balm Tea (Melissa Tea)

 Lemon balm appears to be effective in reducing anxiety and depression symptoms.
 It appears to work by boosting GABA [6].
-If you think your anxiety is related to low GABA, lemon balm tea may be a good tea for you.
+So if you think your anxiety is related to low GABA, Lemon balm tea may be a good tea for you.

 8. Ashwaganda Tea